t-nissie/feram/README.md

 Takeshi

 ## Changes
+In this feram-0.22.05, a bug in kinetic_energy_dipo.F is fixed for defects calculation.

-In this feram-0.22.04, bugs in rnd?.defects files in src/29example-BaTiO3-new-param-defects/ are fixed.
+In the feram-0.22.04, bugs in rnd?.defects files in src/29example-BaTiO3-new-param-defects/ are fixed.
 See feram-0.22.04/src/29example-BaTiO3-new-param-defects/histogram.jpg .